ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _Sunbury American._](https://chroniclingamerica.loc.gov/lccn/sn84026403/1862-04-19/ed-1/seq-4)

 #### 1862-04-19 &middot; Sunbury, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

+an elderly darkie with a very philosophical
+and restrospectivecii&quot;t of countenance, squat­
 ted upon his bundle, toasting his shins
 against the chimney, and apparently plunged
 into a state of profound meditation.
 Find­